christianspecht/simpleleague/readme-full.md

 To install SimpleLeague, just:

+0. Download the current ZIP file from the download page *(see "Links" section above)*
-1. Copy all the `.php` files onto your server
+0. Copy the content of the `src` folder onto your server
-2. Create a new MySQL database and execute the content of [db.sql](https://bitbucket.org/christianspecht/simpleleague/src/tip/db.sql) to create the tables
+0. Create a new MySQL database and execute the content of [`db.sql`](https://bitbucket.org/christianspecht/simpleleague/src/tip/db.sql) to create the tables
-3. Change the database connection settings in [inc.config.php](https://bitbucket.org/christianspecht/simpleleague/src/tip/src/inc.config.php) *(server, database, user and password)*
+0. Change the database connection settings in [`inc.config.php`](https://bitbucket.org/christianspecht/simpleleague/src/tip/src/inc.config.php) *(server, database, user and password)*
-4. *Optional: Edit the other constants in the config file if you want to edit the terminology used in the table headers (like **Player**, **Season** and so on).*
+0. *Optional: Edit the other constants in the config file if you want to edit the terminology used in the table headers (like **Player**, **Season** and so on).*

 To integrate it with your site, use whatever is provided by the technology your site was built with, for example: